IRAQ – The Trip

 Day 8 Thur Sept 23

 I left Mosul very early to start the long drive south to Baghdad.
 Driving this way to Baghdad if checkpoint hell.
-I had 6 long stops – the area around the Little Zub River was the worst with three checkpoints in about five kms.
-After 4 checkpoints let me pass as long as I was going straight to Baghdad and not going to Kirkuk, the soldier simply said “forbidden”.
-I argued and was drove back with an officer one kilometer to be “inspected”.
+I had 6 long stops – the area around the Little Zub River was the worst with three checkpoints in about five km.
+After 4 checkpoints let me pass as long as I was going straight to Baghdad and not going to Kirkuk, the soldier simply said “Forbidden”.
+I argued and was driven back with an officer one kilometre to be “inspected”.
 Eventually, there were 8 soldiers and officers and they finally let me proceed.

 Of course, I went to Kirkuk anyway.